Infineon/ota-bootloader-abstraction/README.md

    d.
 The updated application must call cy_ota_storage_image_validate() to validate the update.<br>
    e.
 For SWAP, if the new application does not call cy_ota_storage_image_validate(), MCUBootloader will REVERT on the next reset.<br>

-<b> NOTE:</b> On secure MCUs such as PSoCâ„¢ 64, MCUBootloader is flashed as part of the provisioning step performed by the provisioning tools, and does not need to be built separately.
+<b> NOTE:</b> On secure MCUs such as PSoC™ 64, MCUBootloader is flashed as part of the provisioning step performed by the provisioning tools, and does not need to be built separately.
 For more information see [MCUBootloader App Information](./source/COMPONENT_MCUBOOT/MCUBOOT_APP_README.md#5-cysecuretools-for-psoc-64-and-cyw20829-devices).<br><br>

 <b> 2.1 Flash layout requirements</b><br>